Mehri people

+The Mehri (المهرة), also known as the al-Mahrah tribe (قبيلة المهرة), are an Arab ethnographic group primarily inhabiting South Arabia especially in the Al-Mahra Governorate in Yemen and the island of Socotra in the Guardafui Channel.
+They are named after Mahra bin Haydan.
+They can also be found in the Sultanate of Oman, and the eastern region of the Arabian Peninsula.

+They have participated in the conquests of North Africa, Morocco and Andalusia, and they lived there.
+Some of them work in fishing, and some of them live in the desert, and it is to them that the Mahri camels are attributed in the Arab heritage.
+The Mahra were famous for their Mahri language, which is a Semitic language belonging to the eastern family within the group of South Semitic languages, and it is a language closely related to other neighboring languages, such as the Shehri and Socotri languages.
+They have an ancient history, and they were mentioned in a number of Sabaean writings in Al-Musnad script, and had a sultanate that lasted for five centuries which remained in existence until 1967, which was the Sultanate of Al-Mahra.

 Origin

-They are descended from Mahra bin Heydan bin 'Amr bin el-Hafi Quda'a bin Malik bin 'Amr bin Murra bin Zeyd bin Malik bin Ḥimyar.
-Which means Mahra son of Heydan son of 'Amr son of el-Hafi Quda'a son of Malik son of 'Amr son of Murra son of Zeyd son of Malik son of Ḥimyar.
+Mahras are descended from Mahra bin Heydan bin 'Amr bin el-Hafi Quda'a bin Malik bin 'Amr bin Murra bin Zeyd bin Malik bin Ḥimyar, who was from Quda'a.

 Distribution

 The Mehri are one of the largest tribes in the Al Mahrah Governorate of Yemen and in the island of Socotra and Dhofar Governorate of Oman.
-Mehri group members are also found in other countries in the Arabian Peninsula, mainly Oman, Kuwait, Saudi Arabia, United Arab Emirates and Somalia.
+Mehri group members are also found in other countries in the Arabian Peninsula like Kuwait, Saudi Arabia and the UAE.

+The Mehri also have a significant presence in the northern Puntland state in Somalia since they have had historical ties and close proximity to the Horn of Africa for centuries.
+The Socotra Archipelago to the nearest point on the African mainland Cape Guardafui is 232 km.

 According to Ethnologue, there are around 115,200 total Mehri speakers.
 Of those, 50,000 live in Yemen (2011), 50,800 in Oman (2000), and 14,400 in Kuwait (2000), and according to Saudi officials there are around 20,000 Mehri speakers in Saudi Arabia.

 Language

 The Mehri speak the Mehri language as their native tongue.
 It belongs to the Modern South Arabian (MSA) subgroup of the Afroasiatic family's Semitic branch.

 Mehri is divided into two main dialects: Eastern Mehri (Mehriyot) and Western Mehri (Mehriyet).
 These idioms in turn have urban and Bedouin varieties.

 On the island of Socotra, the Mehri inhabitants speak the native Soqotri language of the Soqotri people.

 The Mehri language is most closely related to other Modern South Arabian languages, such as Bathari and Soqotri.
 These tongues collectively share many features with the Old South Arabian languages (Epigraphic South Arabian), as spoken by the ancient Sabaeans, Minaeans, and Qatabanians.

-Additionally, many Mehri in Yemen speak as a second language Arabic.